 An easy homemade pesto sauce recipe.
 Wonderful on pasta, and just as wonderful as a topping for grilled meats, grilled or baked fish, and vegetables.

-Pesto sauce is so delicious and fresh tasting.
-It’s one of my favorite condiments.
-Whenever I see a bunch of fragrant, fresh basil leaves at the store, I just have to buy them and make this homemade pesto sauce recipe!
+This homemade pesto sauce recipe is so delicious and fresh tasting.
+It’s one of my favorite condiments, and it’s also good for you.
+Whenever I see a bunch of fragrant, fresh basil leaves at the store, I just have to buy them and make this delicious sauce!

 Why bother with homemade when you can buy it at the store?

-I decided to make this homemade pesto sauce recipe after I looked for a jarred one in the supermarket, and discovered that inexplicably, all of them are made with soybean oil!
+I decided to make this recipe after I looked for a jarred sauce in the supermarket, and discovered that inexplicably, all of them are made with soybean oil!

-I’m not sure why, as the classic pesto is made with olive oil, which is tastier and healthier.
-Actually, of course I know why – to cut on costs!
+I’m not sure why, as the classic pesto is made with olive oil, which is so much tastier.
+Actually, of course I know why – to cut costs!
 Luckily, it’s very easy to make it at home.
 The food processor does all the work for you.

 The obvious answer is pasta and pasta salad.
 That’s how I started making this recipe.
 My friends S. and J. taught me how to make an amazing pasta salad with homemade pesto sauce.

-You can keep it in the fridge for about 5 days and it can also be frozen for 3 months.
-You can freeze it in ice cube trays or in plastic containers.
+You can keep it in the fridge, in an airtight container, for about 5 days.
+You can also freeze it for 3 months.
+It’s best to freeze it in ice cube trays or in small containers.

 - 1 cup packed fresh basil leaves, washed and dried (40 grams)